PoC-dev/cisco-erfassung/as400/README.md

 The help panel groups have no dependencies and can be compiled independent of any order.

-**Note:** The main menu cannot be compiled with option 14.
-You can find the correct compile command at the beginning of CMDCISCO.
+**Note:** The main menu cannot be compiled with option 14, because this will try to generate a generic panel group object.
+You can find the correct compile command at the beginning of the CMDCISCO source member.

+**Note:**  To ease the chore and error-proneness of manual compilation steps, a REXX script named *COMPILE* has been provided for your convenience.
+As delivered, it does **not** generate (and hence overwrite) PFs, but uses `chgpf` to update existing PFs according to their according source members.
+If you want the PFs to be generated, change each *chgpf* call to *crtpf*.

 ### Upgrading from earlier versions.
 Sometimes, you want to upgrade the code base to the latest version from github.
 But there might have been incompatible changes introduced meanwhile.
 Please read the [NEWS](../NEWS.md) for incompatible changes and remedies.